-VI.Homeowner Policy Exclusions
+VII.
+Homeowner's Policy Exclusions

-A. PROPERTY Excluded:
+A. PROPERTY Excluded, Section I

-- Animals, including fish and birds. - Property of roomers, boarders or tenants not related to the insured. - Motorized vehicles or aircraft, equipment, and accessories.
+- Animals, including fish and birds - Property of roomers, boarders or tenants not related to the insured - Motorized vehicles or aircraft, equipment, and accessories.
 If a car were in storage and the garage burns down or parts were stolen, the vehicle is not covered.
-If you want coverage, you will need a comprehensive auto policy.
-Liability IS covered if someone injures themselves while in / on or getting into / getting out of the vehicle. - Special Note: Homeowner policies do cover vehicles which are not subject to motor vehicle registration and which are used to service an insured's residence, or designed to assist persons with disabilities (handicapped). - Land, including the land under the insured's residence. - Electronics that cannot be replaced with like kind and quality in the marketplace or any obsolete property (such as a broken-down lawnmower or eight-track tape deck). - Merchandise held as samples or for sale.
+If you want coverage, you will need a comprehensive auto policy. - Special Note: Homeowner's policies do cover vehicles which are not subject to motor vehicle registration and which are used to service an insured's residence, or designed to assist the handicapped.

+- Land, including the land under the insured's residence - Electronics that cannot be replaced with like kind and quality in the marketplace or any obsolete property (such as a broken down lawnmower or eight-track tape deck) - Merchandise held as samples or for sale

-- B. PERILS Excluded on Special Form Policies We will not pay for losses caused directly or indirectly by any of the following: - Loss due to ordinance or law regulating construction, repair, or demolition. - Earth Movement means landslide, mudflow, earth sinking, rising, or lifting, sinkholes, and earthquakes, including land shock waves or tremors before, during or after a volcanic eruption. - Direct or Indirect Loss from Water Damage...
-Water damage means loss caused or contributed by: sewer or drain backup, and water from below the ground including seeps or leaks through any part of the building, sidewalk, driveway, foundation, or swimming pool.
+B. PERILS Excluded on Special Form Policies, Section I

+- Loss due to ordinance or law regulating construction, repair, or demolition. - Earth Movement means landslide, mudflow, earth sinking, rising, or lifting; and earthquakes, including land shock waves before, during or after a volcanic eruption. - Direct or Indirect Loss from Water Damage......Water damage means loss caused or contributed by: sewer or drain backup, and water from below the ground including seeps or leaks through any part of the building, sidewalk, driveway, foundation, or swimming pool.
 Water damage includes flood, surface water, waves, tidal water, overflow of a body of water or spray from any of these, whether driven by wind or not. - Loss due to power interruption whose source is off the premises. - Loss due to neglecting to protect property after a loss. - War and nuclear perils. - Theft of personal property does NOT include: - o theft by an insured.
 It is important to remember the definition of an insured here.
-If a child living with me sells a piece of jewelry to buy something else, that is not theft according to the insurance policy as the child is an insured. - o theft from a portion of the premises used by a boarder. - o property left in a building under construction. - o mysterious disappearance (vanishing of property without any explanation). - The coverage for discharge, overflow, vandalism and malicious mischief, theft, attempted theft, or damage to glass, is suspended whenever the dwelling has been vacant for more than 60 consecutive days. - Insurance is designed to cover sudden and accidental losses, therefore gradual, preventable, or expected losses such as wear and tear, mechanical breakdown, smog, rust, or corrosion are excluded.
-Mold, fungus, and wet or dry rot are also excluded. - Intentional Loss or illegal activities any loss arising out of an act committed by or at the direction of an "insured" and with the intent to cause a loss. - Government action, meaning the destruction, confiscation, or seizure of the property by order of any government or public authority. - The freezing peril is suspended whenever the dwelling is vacant, unoccupied, or being constructed, unless reasonable care was taken to maintain heat in the building or to shut off the water supply, drain systems and appliances. - Special Form policies exclude losses caused by faulty, inadequate, or defective planning, zoning, development, surveying, design specifications, workmanship, repairs, renovation, construction, remodeling, grading, or compaction. - o The primary purpose of this exclusion is to avoid making the insurer a guarantor of work done or product sold by a builder, company, or worker, etc. Any damage caused by a builder to an insured home would need to be repaired by the builder, not the insurance company.
+If a child living with me sells a piece of jewelry to buy something else, that is not theft according to the insurance policy as the child is an insured. - o theft from a portion of the premises used by a boarder - o property left in a building under construction - o mysterious disappearance (vanishing of property without any explanation) - The coverage for discharge, overflow, vandalism and malicious mischief, theft, attempted theft, or damage to glass, is suspended whenever the dwelling has been vacant for more than 60 consecutive days. - Insurance is designed to cover sudden and accidental losses, therefore gradual, preventable, or expected losses such as wear and tear, mechanical breakdown, smog, rust, or corrosion are excluded.
+Mold, fungus, and wet or dry rot are also excluded. - Intentional Loss or illegal activities any loss arising out of an act committed by or at the direction of an "insured" and with the intent to cause a loss.

+- The freezing peril is suspended whenever the dwelling is vacant, unoccupied, or being constructed, unless reasonable care was taken to maintain heat in the building or to shut off the water supply, drain systems and appliances. - Special Form policies exclude losses caused by faulty, inadequate, or defective planning, zoning, development, surveying, design specifications, workmanship, repairs, renovation, construction, remodeling, grading, or compaction.

+The primary purpose of this exclusion is to avoid making the insurer a guarantor of work done or product sold by a builder, company, or worker, etc. Any damage caused by a builder to an insured home would need to be repaired by the builder, not the insurance company.

-C. Section II, Liability Exclusions
+C. Liability Exclusions, Section II